thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 Another feature that took much longer than I ever thought it should was handling code snippets on my blog posts.
 I wanted beautiful code snippets: syntax highlighting, line number, copyable, and more.
 Setting up the 3rd party packages and handling code within markdown was harder than I thought.
 I wrote a blog post for that experience as well: [Adding code snippets to static markdown in Next.js using react-syntax-highlighter](https://thetombomb.com/posts/adding-code-snippets-to-static-markdown-in-Next%20js).

-These types of features and many more are one click install plugins in Wordpress.
+These types of features and many more are one click install plugins in WordPress.
 Sometimes the ability to customize everything means you will have a lot more work ahead of you.

 ## Wrapping Up

 My site has been 100% Next.js now for a couple months and glad I am here.
-I have no desire to go back to Wordpress It's a bit more work to update my packages on my own, if I want special features I need to seek out and research libraries myself.
+I have no desire to go back to WordPress It's a bit more work to update my packages on my own, if I want special features I need to seek out and research libraries myself.
 But I am a developer those are find things I enjoy doing.

 The benefits of a blazing a fast, reliable site definitely make it worth it.
 And learning about Jamstack and SGG along the way was fun as well.
 I have even seen my site starting to be ranked more highly on Google since being on Next.js, I attribute that fully to the increase in speed and page rendering made possible by Next.js.